$4.95 | Unlimited Digital Downloads

 1) 3 General Listening Glyphs - The first listening glyph is set up for general use with any piece of music.
 Students will listen for steady beat, tempo, staccato/legato, etc.

 2) 3 Listening Glyph for Specific Soundtrack Theme - This listening glyph asks students to assess a particular track from the movie soundtrack.

-3) 3 Blank Listening Glyph - The final version of the glyph gives the greatest freedom.
-Blanks are provided so you can chose the things that you'd like your students to listen for.
+3) 3 Blank Listening Glyph - This version of the glyph gives the greatest freedom.
+Blanks are provided so you can choose the things that you'd like your students to listen for.

-4) About This Activity - The final page of each set includes instructions and extension ideas.
+4) About This Activity - This page of each set includes instructions and extension ideas.

 Very clever and well done!
 I love it and so do my students. - Noeimi R.

 Unlimited copies for you and your students.
 However, you may not distribute additional copies to friends and fellow teachers.